cornetespoir/build-a-theme/README.md

 - day/night mode
 - more layout options (fansites, portfolio themes, etc)

 You can fill out [the theme builder survey](https://href.li/?https://forms.gle/KDScN33F78BE5Gwm7) if you want to suggest a feature that isn't currently in this theme builder.
+Keep in mind this project is not intended to replace fully released themes.
+This is a starting point, so the layout options are still going to be relatively limited compared to what's out there already!

 ## How does it work?